etiennestuder/gradle-jooq-plugin/README.md

 # Changelog

-+ 8.0 - Make Java 17 the minimum version.
++ 8.0 - Make Gradle 7.0 the minimum compatible version.
+Make Java 17 the minimum version.
 Upgrade to jOOQ 3.17.4.
 + 7.1.1 - Upgrade to jOOQ 3.16.4
 + 7.1 - Add support for Gradle Toolchains.
 + 7.0 - Upgrade to jOOQ 3.16.3 and make jOOQ 3.16.x the minimum version.
 Update used 3rd-party dependencies.